About arc42

 Scope: backend, question generator

-Decision taken: The team has decided to implement the question generator as a separate module of the application.
+Decision taken: The team has decided to implement the question generator as a separate concurrent application.

 9.5.
 Connection to the database with the question generator